Date of Issue: January 2020

-This Affordability Policy aims to ensure sustainability by evidencing that applicants income is sufficient to cover their housing costs.
-That the decisions made can be duly demonstrated in accordance with the clause 2.3.1 and 6.3.3 outlined in the Property Pool Plus Policy.
+This Policy aims to ensure sustainability by evidencing that an applicant’s income is enough to cover their housing costs, and that the decisions made can be duly demonstrated in accordance with clause 6.3.3 outlined in the Property Pool Plus Sub Regional Choice Based Lettings Scheme Policy.

-These clauses provide HH with the ability to make decisions using its own independent assessment criteria for allocations made.
+These clauses provide Halton Housing (HH) with the ability to make informed decisions using its own independent assessment criteria when assessing suitability of a property allocation.

-- The aim of this Policy is to allow Halton Housing to demonstrate and evidence allocation decisions using the appropriate tools.
+- The aim of this Policy is to allow HH to demonstrate and evidence property allocation decisions using appropriate affordability assessment tools.

-- The Team primarily affected by and who will implement the use of this Policy is the Housing Options Team.
+- The Teams who will implement the use of this Policy are Housing Options and the Money Advice and Welfare Benefits Team.

-- Relinquish their tenancy by voluntarily giving notice
+- Relinquish their tenancy by voluntarily giving us notice of relinquishment

-The affordability criteria is designed to prevent Halton Housing from setting applicants up to fail.
-To have clear guidelines for circumstances where we will either defer or refuse to house an applicant because of their current financial situation.
+The affordability criteria is designed to help prevent HH from enabling a new customer to sign for a tenancy where following a financial assessment, clearly demonstrates they do not have the necessary income to sustain the tenancy.
+This Policy aims to give clear guidelines for circumstances where we will either defer or refuse to house an applicant because of their current financial situation.

-On this basis there may need to be a review to assess if the customer meets the affordability threshold.
-HH can gather additional evidence e.g. bank statements or obtain a credit report to confirm the customers’ current financial status.
-The approach taken will depend on the customers individual circumstances as follows:
+On this basis there is a need to assess if the applicant meets the affordability threshold.
+HH will gather additional evidence e.g. bank statements or obtain a credit report to confirm the customers’ current financial status and undertake a financial assessment with a Starter Tenancy Officer to ascertain affordability and assess if their income can be maximised.
+The approach taken will depend on the applicant’s individual circumstances as follows: Page 4 of 6

 In some circumstances it is conceivable that a potential applicant has no income which may exclude the option of housing.
 Examples include:

-- Not working and not entitled to benefit
+- Not working and not entitled to receive any forms of welfare benefits.

-- On benefit and sanctioned for an extended period
+- On benefit but, this is reduced because it is sanctioned for an extended period.

-In these circumstances the application will be bypassed during shortlisting until the customer can evidence they have an income sufficient to sustain the tenancy.
+In these circumstances the application will be bypassed during shortlisting until they can provide evidence they have an income sufficient to sustain the tenancy.

-This would include where, because of a low income, a customer is unable to afford the rental commitment.
-This may be as a result of a reduction of benefits; sanctions or any other welfare reforms.
-As a consequence they may have insufficient income to enable them to live in the property without suffering hardship.
+This would include cases where, because of a low income, an applicant is unable to afford the rental commitment on a specific property.
+This may be as a result of a reduction of benefits, sanctions or any other welfare reforms that are in force at the time of the financial assessment.
+Consequently, they may have insufficient income to enable them to live in the property without suffering financial hardship.

-An assessment is needed to confirm that, including any benefit entitlement, the cost of renting a home including utilities would not be affordable (this is defined as a shortfall of over 10% of the income in comparison to expenditure).
+An assessment is needed to confirm that any income including benefit entitlement is enough to cover the cost of renting a home and paying utilities.
+It would be deemed to be not affordable if there is a shortfall of over 10% of the income in comparison to expenditure.
 For the assessment the actual rental for the specific property will be used.
-Only if not available, then the average NROSH rents for (HH) homes will be used.
+If the specific rental amount is not available, then the average NROSH rents for (HH) homes will be used.

-Where a customer has sufficient income but, because of their level of expenditure, cannot afford the rental cost and there is no likelihood of this changing in the near future, then the applicant will be bypassed.
-In addition, credit checks may identify a customer who has a low credit rating and is likely to struggle to maintain rental payments.
+Where an applicant has enough income but, because of their level of expenditure, cannot afford the financial commitments of running a home, and there is no likelihood of this changing in the near future, then the applicant will be bypassed on PPP.
+In addition, credit checks may identify an applicant who has a low credit rating and is likely to struggle to maintain future contractual rental payments.

-If any of the above are identified, then using the affordability checks, the Housing Options Team will make the customer aware of affordability concerns, initiating the following actions:
+If any of the above are identified during the affordability checks, the Housing Options Team will make the applicant aware of affordability concerns, initiating the following actions:

-- Review income and expenditure to identify if there are opportunities to increase income and potentially reduce expenditure
+- Referral to HH Welfare Benefit Money Advice Team to review income and expenditure to identify if there are opportunities to increase income and potentially reduce expenditure

-- Offer a referral to internal and external support agencies including welfare benefit money advice team
+- Offer a referral to internal and/or external support agencies

-- Offer advice and information on improving the customer’s credit rating
+- Offer advice and information on improving the applicant’s credit rating

-- Decide if these financial circumstances can be resolved immediately (within 7 days) or medium term (within 6 months) or if longer term (within 12 months).
+- Assess if these financial circumstances can be resolved immediately (within 7 days) or medium term (within 6 months) or if longer term (within 12 months).

-- If following a review, there are changes that can be undertaken within 7 days (e.g. reducing expenditure by ending contracts, access to additional income or capital) the applicant needs to provide evidence of the changes before further consideration of an offer of accommodation can be made.
+- If following a re-assessment there are changes that can be undertaken within 7 days, the applicant needs to provide evidence of the changes before further consideration of an offer of accommodation can be made.

 - If the changes require medium term improvement, these will be set out to the applicant with the action required and the timescale with which to meet the requirements for improvements.